 The database administrator is responsible for setting up roles and adding users to the roles.
 Through roles, the database administrator can control who has permission to add or remove R packages from the SQL Server environment, and can audit package installation.

 The following new database roles support secure installation and R package management in SQL Server:

-rpkgs-users Allows users to use any shared packages that were installed by members of the rpkgs-shared role.
+rpkgs-users: Allows users to use any shared packages that were installed by members of the

 Creating an external package library using T-SQL

-In addition, SQL Server 2017 now supports the T-SQL statement, CREATE EXTERNAL LIBRARY, to support management by database administrator of external libraries.
-You can add Windows-based libraries for R, but support for Python and otherplatforms (such as Linux) is planned.
+In addition, SQL Server 2017 supports the T-SQL statement, CREATE EXTERNAL LIBRARY, to support management by database administrator of external libraries.
+Currently you can use this statement to create Windows-based libraries for R. Additional support is planned in future for Python packages, and for packages written for execution on other platforms, such as Linux.

 For more information, see CREATE EXTERNAL LIBRARY.